Integrating Docusaurus with OpenAPI Specs

 How do I handle OpenAPI 3.1.0 vs 3.0.3 compatibility?

-Can I render multiple OpenAPI specs on a single Docusaurus site?
+Can I render multiple OpenAPI specs on one Docusaurus site?

-How do I prevent Docusaurus from caching stale OpenAPI specs during local dev?
+How do I stop stale spec output during local development?